ProgrammingMentorship/programmingmentorship.github.io/content/docs/getting-started/what-is-computing/hardware.md

 logic gates we discussed in the previous section.

 This step (applying chemicals and projecting an image on the wafer) happens a few times with different chemicals.
-The picture shown to the right shows an example of these stages.
+The picture shown here shows an example of these stages.

 <--->